10 Great Songs About Suicide

 Walk the allies in the dark

 I leave the door unlocked

 And I'll be giving my two weeks

 You'd best prepare a speech

 But don't say that you loved me"

 Suicidal Thoughts by The Notorious B.I.G.

-I hadn't heard this until very recently when it was recommended on my other list about death.
-It's from the late rapper The Notorious B.I.G. real name Christopher Wallace (May 21, 1972 – March 9, 1997).
-He had a very short and very troubled life with multiple arrests.
-He was rumored to have been involved in the murder of fellow rapper Tupac Shakur.
-He was killed himself in a shooting while in a car stopped at a traffic light.
-Suicidal Thoughts is a very angry song filled with lots of self loathing.
-It's on an album called Ready to Die.
-It's a very thought provoking song.
+Suicidal Thoughts is from the late rapper The Notorious B.I.G., real name Christopher Wallace (May 21, 1972 – March 9, 1997), who had a short and troubled life with multiple arrests.
+According to rumors, he was involved in the murder of fellow rapper Tupac Shakur.
+He was killed in a shooting while in a car stopped at a traffic light.
+Suicidal Thoughts is an angry song filled with self-loathing.
+It's on the album Ready to Die.

 Sweet Old World by Emmylou Harris